hermes-smartcity/hermes-server/osm2hermesTN/README.txt

 The script should by itself download all the needed tools, some OSM data and populate our Hermes model with it.

 By default, it assumes there is a PostgreSQL server at localhost:5432 with a postgres admin user that does not require a password, and it creates and populates a database names hermes.
 You should be able to change any of this simply by modifying the variables declared at the beginning of the script.

-TODO:
-	- Replace the script for a makefile with a clean target.
-	- Actually test it with psql passwords: it might not work at all!